 - wild-type reovirus

 A serotype 3 Dearing strain (T3D) of reovirus (Respiratory Enteric Orphan virus) with potential oncolytic activity.
 Reovirus, a dsRNA virus, is able to replicate specifically in cancer cells bearing an activated Ras pathway.
 In contrast to normal cells, two-thirds of human cancer cells are Ras-activated.
 Unlike normal cells, Ras-activated tumor cells are deficient in host cellular protein kinase R (PKR) activity and so are unable to mount an antiviral response.
 In Ras-activated tumor cells, reovirus freely replicates and induces apoptosis; tumor cell lysis frees progeny viral particles to infect surrounding tumor cells.
 A cycle of infection, replication and cell death may continue until Ras-activated tumor cells are eradicated.
 PKR (eukaryotic translation initiation factor 2-alpha kinase 2) is activated by viral synthesis of double-stranded RNA and is an important component of innate immunity in vertebrates, protecting against viral infection.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 US brand name: REOLYSIN Foreign brand name: REOLYSIN